[?] Keep Track of Updates

 Recession Proof Them

-Starting now, Show your youngsters how to survive a recession.
+Starting now, show your youngsters how to survive a recession by showing them how to manage your money.
 Begin teaching kids about money by admonishing them to be wise to advertising gimmicks and the dangers of charge cards.
 Instruct them to never borrow but to have cash in hand - even college.
 What?
 Yes, no college loans that last 20 years.
 Tell them to work and delight in the profits of deferred gratification.
 No allowances, either.
 Bear the mantra, “If you're not grateful with what you have, then go without.”
 What an astounding gift to your future adult and to their spouse!
 If you right now have a financially uncontrolled spouse, do I get an amen?

 A Lifestyle Modification is Called For